dmcgits/dmcgits.github.io/mds/ACR103/week9_notes.md

 ## Model with me

-Grab this download:
-## // FILE LINK
-PureRef portable, .pur file with images already in.

 ### Priority 1: Folder organisation

 If you go in without a strategy, files and folders for even a single application like Maya or Unity get messy fast.